 That camera, on a basic level, enables Duo calling as you'd expect.
 Duo is a great service because it's cross-platform, so you can call Android or iOS users, without the limitations imposed by Apple's FaceTime.

 The camera on the Nest Hub Max is smart, so when you're in a call, it focuses on the action and zooms in to make sure you're in the frame.
-It's meant that when on a video call to our partner, we could move around our kitchen and the camera would track and follow.
+It's meant that when on a video call to our partner or a group video call with our friends, we could move around our kitchen and the camera would track and follow.
 It's really smooth and effective in action and a brilliant feature to have on board.

 The Nest Hub Max's built-in camera also enables Face Match recognition.
 Like Voice Match, this allows Google Assistant to recognise your face and give you a personalised experience.
 It means that when you approach the Nest Hub Max, it serves you your personal calendar.
 The service supports up to six people, so it can be tailored to cover the whole family (unless you have a huge family), and it's very easy to setup, but it isn't designed as a security feature - it's not using 3D scanning, it's a simple 2D imaging process for convenience only.